thejoshwolfe/yazl/README.md

 and Central Directory Record even if not needed (this may be useful for testing.).
 Otherwise, yazl will use ZIP64 format where necessary.

-By default, yazl includes the Info-ZIP "universal timestamp" extended field (`0x5455` aka `"UT"`) to encode the `mtime`.
+Since yazl version 3.3.0, yazl includes the Info-ZIP "universal timestamp" extended field (`0x5455` aka `"UT"`) to encode the `mtime`.
 The Info-ZIP timestamp is a more modern encoding for the mtime and is generally recommended.
-Set `forceDosTimestamp` to `true` to revert to the pre-3.3.0 yazl behvior, disabling this extended field.
+Set `forceDosTimestamp` to `true` to revert to the pre-3.3.0 behvior, disabling this extended field.
 The DOS encoding is always included regardless of this option, because it is required in the fixed-size metadata of every archive entry.
 The benefits of the Info-ZIP encoding include: timezone is specified as always UTC, which is better for cloud environments and any teams working in multiple timezones; capable of encoding "time 0", the unix epoch in 1970, which is better for some package managers; the precision is 1-second accurate rather than rounded to the nearest even second.
 The disadvantages of including this field are: it requires an extra 9 bytes of metadata per entry added to the archive.